sboukoros/SPLcli/README.md

 # SPLcli
 This a logparser for Squid proxy access logs.
 The tool is called SPLcli which stands for SquidProxyLogs cli.
+It requires docker to run OR can be build and installed locally.

 The tools is based on the Click framework (https://click.palletsprojects.com/en/8.1.x/) for Python.